-In a similar but different setting, the authors of \cite{HMY} showed how the Ehrhart quasi-polynomials change as a polytope~$P$ is translated by a rational vector~$v$.
+In a similar but different setting, the authors of \cite{HMY} showed how Ehrhart quasi-polynomials change as the polytope~$P$ is translated by a rational vector~$v$.
 In other words, they study the function $|n(P-v)\cap \Z^d|$.